 You can see Chef Ansel and his cronuts in this news interview:

 Sources and Resources: NY food writers are having lots of fun writing about the cronut.
-This blog appears to have been one of the first to introduce the cronut, a NY Magazine article focused on whether the chef will expand beyond his shop and I got the Craigslist information here.
+This blog appears to have been one of the first to introduce the cronut, a NY Magazine article focused on whether the chef will expand beyond his shop.
 For more humor about food hybrids, this Bon Appetite blogger was wonderful.